• Work

 May 21, 2019

-Just returned from a research trip in Denmark for a fellowship from Tufts/SMFA.
+Just returned from a research trip in Denmark for a fellowship from Tufts and the School of the Museum of Fine Arts.
 I was on Samsø, a gorgeous island at the crossroads of the Baltic and North seas.
-Samsø is powered fully by renewable energy (mostly wind) and is teeming with innovative people and projects.
+Samsø is powered fully by renewable energy and is teeming with innovative people and projects.
+In under a decade Samsø went from being fossil-fuel dependent to effectively energy-self-sufficient by shifting the island’s electricity and heating to local renewables.
+They built 11 onshore and 10 offshore wind turbines, added district heating plants running on straw/biomass and solar, and rolled out household-level solutions, with a large share of the assets owned by islanders so the economic benefits stayed local.

 Snapseed 2.jpg